 There is an opportunity to filter water out of a lake that has a small stream feeding it.
-This is located before a bridge nearby the turnoff to Lake Whakamaru.
+This is located before a bridge near the turnoff to Lake Whakamaru.

 The upside of day 3 is, as mentioned, our destination for the day – Lake Whakamaru.

-The best way I can describe this place is that it’s almost like one of those summer cabin by the lake locations you see in some American movies.
+The best way I can describe this place is that it’s almost like one of those summer cabins by the lake you see in some American movies.

-The campground is free to camp at if you are staying in a tent but you will need a permit that can be applied for online here.
+The campground is free to camp at if you are staying in a tent but you will need a permit.

 The Kindness of Strangers